A Job Search or an Information Search?

 TIPPS HANDOUTS ON JOB AND INFORMATION SEARCHES

-The Do’s and Don’ts of Job Searches (revised 2016)
+The Do’s and Don’ts of Job Searches (2023 version)

-BOOKS THAT TALK ABOUT JOB AND INFORMATION SEARCHES
+BOOKS THAT DISCUSS JOB AND INFORMATION SEARCHES

 Vick, J. M., Furlong, J. S., & Lurie, R. (2016).
 The academic job search handbook.
 Philadelphia, PA: University of Pennsylvania Press.
 [This excellent book is available online for University of Hawaii at Mānoa faculty, staff, and students.]